radiantone/pyfi/docs/overview/index.rst

   - Real-time & Historical Metrics

 PYFI is designed as a single, extensible platform for building reliable & persistent computational workflows.
 It relieves developers from having to know where and when tasks get executed or forced to configure complex client-side services, and instead focus' on simplicity and ease-of-use without having to know *how everything works*.
 In addition, PYFI's multiple API's are designed for users (of all kinds) to build complex, fully-distributed HPC apps and sharable workflows.
-The platform nature of PYFI sets it apart from other libraries and frameworks that only tackle part of the bigger picture.
+The platform nature of PYFI sets it apart from other libraries and frameworks that only tackle part of the big picture.

 *Many problems and usability concerns in this domain can only be addressed by a singular, purpose-built platform from the ground up.*